-The China Roadshow is an annual event that connects English UK members with a large number of quality agents in different Chinese cities.
+The China Roadshow, organised by English UK in partnership with the British Council, is an annual event that connects English UK members with a large number of quality agents in different Chinese cities.

 It is the only specialist UK ELT business networking event in China, the top source market for the state sector and second largest overall for UK ELT.

 The event not only connects agents with summer and winter ELT providers, but also helps improve agents' understanding of the UK, visas and immigration and learning English in the UK through specialist seminars.
 You can view some of the seminar slides below:

 The China Roadshow combines one-to-one business meetings with evening receptions, networking lunches and seminars.

 To make the roadshow as smooth as possible, your meetings will be scheduled through Marcom eSchedule PRO, an advanced meeting scheduling tool.

 You will be supported and assisted by English UK and the British Council throughout the roadshow to enhance your profile.
 There will also be an opportunity to receive insights into the Chinese market and trends.

 - China was the second largest market for all UK ELT again in 2018 with an average stay of 4.3 weeks.
 It was one of the fastest-growing markets in the state sector and forth largest in the private sector, after moving into the top five for the first time in 2016.

 - China is the undisputed top source market for the UK ELT state sector with 108,907 student weeks, which surged by almost 20% in 2018.